szczyglis-dev/py-gpt/README.md

 - **Remote tools** exposed by the selected provider can be made available when supported by the provider/model and enabled in PyGPT.
 - Local and remote tools can be enabled or disabled independently in the Agents v2 preset with **Allow local tools** and **Allow remote tools**.
 - Models with native function calling use it when available; the runtime can fall back to a ReAct agent for compatible models without native function calling.

+**Settings**

+Agent-related application settings are organized under `Settings -> Agents and experts`.
+The **General / v2** tab contains settings intended for the current Agents v2 workflow. **Show full tool-chain in Agents v2** is disabled by default; when enabled, the final response stores and displays the complete chain of normal tool calls executed during the workflow, with a separate expandable Request/Response pair for each call.
+Internal orchestration and worker-management calls are not included.

+Settings kept only for older agent implementations are separated into the **Legacy** tab. **Display full agent output in chat view** controls rendering of full output from legacy agent modes, while **Display a tray notification when the goal is achieved** controls legacy agent completion notifications.
+These Legacy options do not control the Agents v2 tool-chain display.

 **RAG, attachments and artifacts**